 Users are different from roles.
 A user is uniquely associated with one person or application, but a role is intended to be assumable by anyone who needs it.
 Users have permanent long-term credentials, but roles provide temporary credentials.
-To learn more, see When to create an IAM user (instead of a role) in the IAM User Guide.
+To learn more, see Use cases for IAM users in the IAM User Guide.